-A jurisdiction may request IHPA consider services to be included or excluded from the General List
+A jurisdiction may request IHPA consider services to be included on, or excluded from, the General List.

 The jurisdiction must provide evidence that the proposed service for inclusion meets one or more of the eligibility criteria and is in line with the interpretive guidelines where possible.
-If the request
+If the request for assessment is to exclude a service from the General List, the jurisdiction must provide evidence that the service does not meet any of the eligibility criteria.

-(1b) Jurisdiction requests an assessment by IHPA
+(1b) Jurisdiction submits an application for assessment by IHPA

-The jurisdiction's request must be in writing and accompanied by a written submission in support of the request, in line with the application form provided at Appendix A.
+The jurisdiction's request must be in writing and accompanied by a written submission in support of the request, in line with the application form provided at Appendix A. The submission must be received by IHPA no later than 31 May in a given year.